viking-saver/windows-itpro-docs/windows/security/book/operating-system-security-virus-and-threat-protection.md

 When a mitigation is encountered on the device, a notification will be displayed from the Action Center.
 You can customize the notification with your company details and contact information.
 You can also enable the rules individually to customize which techniques the feature monitors.

 You can use audit mode to evaluate how exploit protection would impact your organization if it were enabled.
-And go thru safe deployment practices (SDP).
+And go through safe deployment practices (SDP).

 Windows 11 provides configuration options for exploit protection.
-You can prevent users from modifying these specific options with [MDM such as Microsoft Intune](/windows/client-management/mdm-overview) or Group Policy.
+You can prevent users from modifying these specific options with device management solutions like Microsoft Intune or group policy.

 :::image type="icon" source="images/learn-more.svg" border="false"::: **Learn more:**